 Low-paid jobs in London

-Proportion of jobs in London workplaces that are paid below London Living Wage by full-time/part-time status (2005-2022)
+Proportion of jobs in London workplaces that are paid below London Living Wage by employment type (2005-2025)

 This page looks at the proportion of jobs in London paid below the London Living Wage by: